microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     - Certificate Provisioning

-        - You will need to generate a test CA certificate and then device certificates
+        - You will need to generate a test CA certificate and then device certificates.

         - On the `server-INIT` virtual machine, open a PowerShell  window, run the following.
 Be sure to replace the IoT Hub name: